 The way we now organise ourselves and manage our work resulted in us becoming the lead European agency for one of our biggest international clients who works with multiple agencies.
 We can now keep track not just of our own workflows, but open up a discussion between project managers and designers in different parts of the world, too.

 With monday.com, we have scaled the business and successfully taken on large projects for global clients, all the while maintaining our workforce and sustaining the efficiency of our delivery.
-Crucially, we now have a system that is flexible and creative, and capable of running the work we do in an intelligent fashion and allow us to collaborate globally across our projects.
+Crucially, we now have a process-driven brand design system that is flexible and creative, and capable of running the work we do in an intelligent fashion and allow us to collaborate globally across our projects.

 Want more insight like this?
 Follow us on LinkedIn, Instagram, and Twitter.